-Oh the horror!
+Oh, the horror!
 The one thing I hate in this world is bugs!
 I am just simply afraid and disgusted by all pests!
 I’m also squeamish when it comes to seeing pictures of them; so have no fear if you are too, this post will not contain any pictures of pests!
-What you will see is budget-friendly diy pest control methods that actually work!
+What you will see are budget-friendly DIY pest control methods that actually work!

-I’ve tried do it yourself pest control options that are both natural and the hard stuff (chemicals).
+I’ve tried “do it yourself” home pest control options that are both natural and the hard stuff (chemicals).